goehlemichael/GravityWaterer/README.md

 ### Connect relay and valve

 - There will only be two wires to connect to the valve.
-It requires disassembling the top assembly on the valve and running the wire into the connection assembly.
+It requires disassembling the top of the valve and running them into the connection terminals on the left and right side.

 ![valve and relay](https://dl.dropboxusercontent.com/s/ooonwq56kyw6a37/20180118_142048.jpg)
 ![valve and relay 2](https://dl.dropboxusercontent.com/s/9icf7uzz4dysgdg/20180118_141807.jpg)